 Brooksville Juvenile Defense Lawyer

 Watching your child go through the Florida juvenile justice system can be hard to accept, especially when most parents would like to believe their child is good and innocent.
 Having an experienced criminal defense attorney serving the Hernando County area like Ashley Aulls at your side can ease the stress.
 Ashley Aulls believes in the education of both his juvenile clients and their parents or guardians on the offense and justice process, as well as keeping communication lines opens for questions or concerns.
-With over 20 years of experience in Florida criminal defense, Ashley Aulls knows what it takes to win a case or highlight mitigating circumstances to achieve a favorable outcome.
+Ashley Aulls knows what it takes to win a case or highlight mitigating circumstances to achieve a favorable outcome.

 If your child has been taken into custody for juvenile delinquency in Brooksville, Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, Bushnell, or the surrounding areas in Hernando County, Citrus County, or Sumter County, contact The Law Office of Ashley Aulls, P.A..
 Call (352) 593-4115 today to schedule your first consultation with Brooksville defense attorney Ashley Aulls.

 - Florida Juvenile Justice System

 Any offender under the age of 18 is the Florida definition of a juvenile delinquency offense in lieu of an adult misdemeanor or felony offense for the commission of a crime.
 Since your child doesn’t have the same rights as an adult, the Florida criminal process for a juvenile is very different from the adult system.
 Upon the arrest for a juvenile delinquency, a Florida law enforcement agency may take one of three steps: